pedhmendes/spin-systems-ic/README.md

 ## Ising 2D

-If you know Portuguese I highly recommend this [wiki](https://fiscomp.if.ufrgs.br/index.php/Ising_2D) about the Ising Model.
+In Portuguese I highly recommend this [wiki](https://fiscomp.if.ufrgs.br/index.php/Ising_2D) about the Ising Model.
 In english there is the usual [wiki](https://en.wikipedia.org/wiki/Ising_model).

 To compile my Ising Model code is necessary that ```mc.h``` is in the same directory.
 I used the RNG avaiable in this file.
 To run you may provide and temperature as argument.
 Follow the examples to compile and run.

 ```gcc ising_model_serial.c -lm```

 ```./a.out TEMP```

 where ```TEMP``` is the temperature of the system.
 In the end the program returns the execution time.
 I did this in order to compare the execution times between the serial code and the future parallelized codes.
+There are some plots in a folder where I compared different matrixes sizes with different temperatures.
+There is also temporal series and correlation times for L = 16.

+I did a presentation video for [SIC 2020](https://www.ufrgs.br/propesq1/sic2020/).
+You can find the youtube link in this [link](https://www.youtube.com/watch?v=nI9L4SJyBcA).
+The presentation file and the latex project can be found as well.
+The video and the presentation file are in portuguese.

 ## OpenMP